 The best way to prevent sub-optimization is to use job rotation.
 Even on large warehouses it is good to rotate staff but it may not be as frequent as in smaller warehouses.
 Job rotation gives staff a holistic approach and they do not become “loyal” to just one department.
 If you apply job rotation you automatically become agile and you work Lean.
 If there is an increased workload at any department because of campaign or seasonal goods or similar you can quickly allocate staff from another department that does not have as big work load.
 By moving resources from one department to another, you do not have a time delay before receiving external resources.
 If you have permanently placed staff you also need to have a “buffer” to manage unplanned absences etc. You can remove the buffer if you have “floating” staff.

-Also rotate staff between the different procedures in the warehouse to secure competence in case of illness or holidays, for example.
-You don’t risk to be without staff at goods receipt or put away because you can quickly move personnel from one picking department that has less workload and can spare resources.
+Also rotate staff between the different procedures in the warehouse to secure competence for example in case of peaks in e-commerce, illness or holidays.
+In this way you do not risk being out of staff at goods receipt or put away because you can quickly move staff from one picking department that have less workload and can spare resources.

 This “mobility” in the warehouse applies not only to the staff it also applies to hardware such as forklifts and picking trolleys, for example.
 You don’t want unused resources which are pure destruction of capital.